Competition between service providers with strategic resource allocation: application to network slicing

 \section{Introduction}

-The current mobile network architecture utilizes a relatively monolithic access and transport framework to accommodate a variety of services such as mobile traffic for smart phones, OTT content, feature phones, data cards, and embedded M2M devices.
-It is anticipated that this architecture will not be flexible and scalable enough to support the coming 5G network, which demands very diverse use cases and sometimes extreme requirements---in terms of performance, scalability and availability.
+\PARstart{T}{he} current mobile network architecture utilizes a relatively monolithic access and transport framework to accommodate a variety of services such as mobile traffic for smartphones, OTT content, feature phones, data cards, and embedded M2M devices.
+It is anticipated that this architecture will not be flexible and scalable enough to support the coming services, which demand very diverse use cases and sometimes extreme requirements---in terms of performance, scalability and availability.
 Furthermore, the introduction of new network services should be made more efficiently~\cite{ngmn2016}.

 In the above scenario, network slicing is gaining an increasing importance as an effective way to introduce flexibility in the management of network resources.
-A network slice is a collection of network resources, selected in order to satisfy the requirements (e.g. in terms of QoS) of the service(s) to be provided by the slice.
+A network slice is a collection of network resources and functions, selected in order to satisfy the requirements of the service(s) to be provided by the slice in terms of both QoS and functionality.
+Moreover, resource allocation to slices must be done in a way that ensures a certain degree of isolation between slices so that traffic variations in one slice do not negatively impact the performance of other slices.
 An enabling aspect of network slicing is virtualization.
-Virtualization of network resources allows operators to share the same physical resource in a flexible and dynamic manner to exploit the available resources more efficiently~\cite{jiang2016}.
+Virtualization of network resources allows operators to share the same physical resource in a flexible and dynamic manner to exploit the available resources more efficiently, thus allowing to support a higher traffic load with the same amount of resources~\cite{jiang2016}.